ccdcoe/CDMCS/Suricata/rules/README.md

     * Dirbuster;
     * Nmap;
     * Curl
-* Select a PCAP from MTA set and explore `http`, `tls` and `dns` fields as you did for basic EVE exploration;
+* Inspect MTA case `2020-03-12-infection-traffic.pcap`;
+    * Generate eve.json and inspect events;
+    * Find the malicious file download;
-    * Write rules that trigger on suspicious values;
+* Write a rule that triggers when that file is downloaded;
-    * Make sure that the match is as strong as possible.
-In other words, rule written for requests should not trigger on responses, etc;
+* Enhance the rule to only trigger if response was HTTP 301 or 200;
+* Identify stage 2 download domain and write a IOC rule;
+* Where is the CnC server?